The Future of Mental Health Care

 It takes courage to text Crisis Text Line, but texting is an attractive option because it is silent (Asking for help can be done at work or with others around you) and private.
 “You can text from anywhere.
 A board room or a bathroom, 24/7,” says Ashley Womble, head of communications at Crisis Text Line.
 “The average conversation lasts 45 minutes and could be much less.
 We could be there for someone during the 15 minutes they have a panic attack.”

 Apps make it easier for peers to connect and help outside a clinical setting.

 Are You Aware Of The Power of Peers?

-The National Suicide Prevention Lifeline provides free and confidential emotional support via phone to people in suicidal crisis or emotional distress 24 hours a day, 7days a week, across the United States.
+The National Suicide Prevention Lifeline provides free and confidential emotional support via phone to people in suicidal crisis or emotional distress 24 hours a day, seven days a week, across the United States.
 Call NSPL at 1-800-273-8255.
 Or use Lifeline Chat if you have access to the internet.
-Crisis Text Line, also free, confidential, and available 24/7 in the U.S., can be reached by texting HOME to 741741.
+Crisis Text Line, free, confidential, and available 24/7 in the U.S., can be reached by texting HOME to 741741.

 I am a former editor-in-chief turned journalist (New York Times, Glamour, and @HuffPost).
 I write about mental health and its effect on families and work.
-“The Elephant in the Playroom” (Penguin) reveals what life is really like for 41 families raising a child living with a disability.
+“The Elephant in the Playroom” (Penguin) reveals what life is like for 41 families raising a child living with a disability.
 Twitter: @dbrodey